funcmaticjs/funcmatic/README.md

 One of the primary benefits of using Funcmatic is being able to package common logic into middleware and reuse it our functions.

 Funcmatic's middleware design is based on [Koa.js](https://github.com/koajs/koa).
-One primary difference with Koa is that since each lifecycle handler has its own entrypoint of execution (i.e. env, start, request, error).
-This means that you can configure each lifecycle handler to have its own independent *middleware stack*.
+Since each lifecycle handler has its own entrypoint of execution (i.e. env, start, request, error), this means that each lifecycle handler can be configured with its own middleware stack.

-### Middleware Functions
+### Middleware Stack and Functions

-A *middleware stack* is a nested series of async functions with the following structure:
+A *middleware stack* is series of nested Javascript async functions.

+#### Flow of Execution In a Middleware Stack

+The first (i.e. topmost) function is invoked by the Funcmatic framework directly.
+It is the first middleware function's responsibility to pass control to the second middleware function by calling `await next()`. `next` is a special callback async function created by Funcmatic and available all middleware functions.

+The second function invokes the third, third invokes the fourth, and so on until we reach the last function in the stack which is typically where your function-specific logic lives.

+Since this last function is at the bottom of the stack, it does not need to call `next()` since there is no next function to pass control off to.
+It can simply `return` to end its own execution.

+Now execution flows back up the stack in the reverse direction.
+The N-1 function was waiting on the last function to complete execution `await next()`.

+The N-1 function can now execute its own logic and then end its own execution and pass control to the N-2 function by calling `return` and so on until the second function returns and passes control back to the first function which was waiting for it via `await next()`.

+#### Middleware Function Definition

+Middleware functions are just async javascript functions that take two arguments: `ctx` and `next`.

+- `ctx`: The context object which many middleware functions with read data from and also write data to.
+Since middleware functions don't directly pass arguments or return data directly to each other, `ctx` is the only way for as a side effect.  *See ctx documentation below for more details*.
+- `next`: an async function created and passed in by Funcmatic.
+All middleware functions ***must call `next` once and only once*** so that execution can continue to the next middleware function in the stack.

+##### Code Structure of a Middleware Function

+A middleware function has the following structure:
 ```js
 async (ctx, next) => {
   // All "downstream" middleware logic higher in the stack will have been executed